InviteBox/hoarder/README.rst

 Hoarder
 =======

-The ultimate analytics kit for Django.
+Django analytics kit for the data-obsessed.

-Hoarder in an event tracking API for Django that supports multiple analytics backends: KISSMetrics, Google Analytics, local MongoDB.
+Hoarder in an event tracking API for Django that supports multiple analytics backends: KISSMetrics, Google Analytics, local MongoDB storage.

 Hoarder is for you if: